ericadamski/YOW-styled-components/README.md

 # YOW-styled-components
-Styled Componets - How to write Declarative React
+Styled Components - How to write Declarative React

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).